Can't Play HEVC Videos Taken with iPhone? Convert iPhone HEVC to H.264

 Key Features of Best HEVC Video Converter for Windows (10) and Mac – VideoProc Converter

-- Convert video/music: Fast convert (iPhone) HEVC to H.264 or vise versa.
+- Convert video/audio: Fast convert (iPhone) HEVC to H.264 or vise versa.
 Convert any video to any format.
 Convert audio formats.
 420+ output formats.
-Reduce iPhone (HEVC/H.264) video file size with least quality loss.
+Reduce iPhone (HEVC/H.264) video file size with the least quality loss.
 Support up to 8K resolution.

 - Edit video: Cut, crop, merge, rotate, flip, mirror, stabilize, denoise (iPhone HEVC/H.264) video.
 Add effects, text/image watermark, subtitles to (iPhone HEVC/H.264) video.
 Make GIF from video.
 Fisheye correction.
 Enhance video by adjusting video resolution, bit rate, frame rate, aspect ratio, playback speed, volume, etc.